Sunrisers (women's cricket): History

 Ahead of the 2022 season, it was announced that Castle was becoming captain of the side in all formats, and that Trevor Griffin was stepping down as Head Coach for personal reasons.
 Griffin was later replaced by Laura Marsh, taking on the Head Coach role on an interim basis for the 2022 season.
 The side finished bottom of their Charlotte Edwards Cup group, losing all six of their matches.
 The side also finished bottom of the Rachael Heyhoe Flint Trophy group, losing all of their completed matches.
 Sunrisers all-rounder Grace Scrivens was the joint-leading wicket-taker in the competition, with 13 wickets, and the third-highest run-scorer, with 297 runs.
 At the end of the season, it was announced that Andy Tennant had been appointed as the permanent Head Coach of the side.

+In June 2023, it was announced that Kelly Castle had stepped down as captain of the side, being replaced by overseas player Dane van Niekerk.
+After van Niekerk's spell with the side ended in September 2023, Grace Scrivens took over the captaincy.
+That season, the side finished bottom of the group in the Charlotte Edwards Cup, but won their first matches in the Rachael Heyhoe Flint Trophy, including a late season winning run to finish fourth in the table.
+Ahead of the 2024 season, Scrivens was confirmed as captain in the Rachael Heyhoe Flint Trophy, with van Niekerk captaining in the Charlotte Edwards Cup. van Niekerk was later ruled out of her stint with the club, meaning that Scrivens captained the side in both formats.
+The side finished bottom of the group in the Charlotte Edwards Cup.
+In the Rachael Heyhoe Flint Trophy, the side finished fourth in the group stage, going on to defeat Northern Diamonds in the semi-finals.
+In the final they played South East Stars, and defeated them by 27 runs (DLS) to win their first trophy.

+2024 was the side's final season, with reforms to the structure of domestic cricket in England meaning that the side was effectively replaced by a professionalised Essex team.